nus-cs2030/1718-s2/docs/lab02-comments.md

 * **Another way to improve your design is to shift `printStats()` into the `run()` method of your `Simulator`.** `LabTwo` doesn't need to know that `Simulator` prints stats when it finishes running.
 Instead, `Simulator` maintains ownership and control over that behavior.
 In a 3 mark submission with well-separated concerns, the `Simulator` would fetch stats such as `totalNumOfCustomersServed` from the `Server` class.

-* **Don't define constants in more than one place.** You should only have one source of truth.

 * **Constants should be declared _and assigned_ at one go, with the proper modifiers.** Here's how you should do it: `private static final MY_CONSTANT = 123`.
 Changing `private` to `public` is perfectly acceptable if many classes need access to that constant (e.g. `Event.CUSTOMER_ARRIVE`).
 If a "constant" might have a different value depending on arguments that you pass in, then it's not a constant anymore, is it?

+* **Don't define constants in more than one place.** You should only have one source of truth.
+To achieve this, some students created a `Constants` class and put all their constants in there, but the correct way would be to put them in their appropriate classes.
+Do also note that not all constants need to be `public` (e.g. `MAX_NUMBER_OF_EVENTS` should be encapsulated in `Simulator`).

 * **Avoid nesting classes.** There are very few situations where nested classes are acceptable.